 The placebo-controlled, double-blind, randomised FIDEO-DKD and FIGARO-DKD studies are available for the benefit assessment.
 They investigate the efficacy and safety of finerenone compared to placebo, in each case in addition to standard therapy, in patients with type 2 diabetes and chronic kidney disease (CKD) with albuminuria.
-The relevant sub-population is the patients in both studies with CKD 1+2.
+The relevant sub-population is the patients in both studies with CKD 3+4.
+Patients with symptomatic chronic heart failure with reduced left ventricular ejection fraction (HFrEF; NYHA stages II-IV) were not studied, although they are included in the therapeutic indication and represent a relevant patient group due to the associated very high risk of cardiovascular events and the associated increased mortality.